-Blue Peter Badge Attractions - 100s of FREE Days Out for KidsDisclosure: This post contains affiliate links & I may earn commission if you make a purchase.
+Blue Peter Badge Attractions - 100s of FREE Days Out for KidsDisclosure: This site contains affiliate links & commission may be earned from purchases.
 As an Amazon Associate I earn from qualifying purchases.

 Save money on days out by applying for a free Blue Peter badge and get access to free entry to 100s of UK based attractions.
 A Blue Peter badge is a special award given to children who appear on the Blue Peter TV show, or in recognition of achievement.
 It gains FREE entry into attractions throughout the UK, including zoos, theme parks, aquariums and castles.